phucnguyen81/lab/README.md

 # Description

-The hello world app for testing CI/CD.
+An app for learning Jenkins.

 # Install python